Our Pick: Kavahol

 Here's the honest promise, and the honest limit, stated up front.
 Kava's effect is real but subtle and non-intoxicating.
 It will not feel like being drunk — there's no slurring, no spinning room, no loss of control — and if you go in expecting a buzz that mimics three beers, you'll be disappointed.
 That's not a flaw; that is the entire point.
 The reason it works as an alcohol swap is precisely that it relaxes you without wrecking you: no hangover the next morning, no blackout, no regret.
 Set the expectation to "a mellow, social calm" rather than "a replacement high," and kava over-delivers.
 Set it to "get me wasted minus the booze," and nothing will.

-We sorted the alcohol-replacement market into six picks, each matched to a specific thing you might be putting down — the everyday beer, the evening cocktail or nightcap, the quick shot of liquor.
+We sorted the alcohol-replacement market into seven picks, each matched to a specific thing you might be putting down — the everyday beer, the evening cocktail or nightcap, the quick shot of liquor.
+And an August 2026 update settles the top slot with the two things this desk trusts most, lab paperwork and blind tastings: Kavahol, the 0.0% ABV fiery ginger kava spirit, posts public per-batch COAs that assay at roughly 330mg of kavalactones per serving (above its own 250mg label), and took Gold at the International Non-Alcoholic Competition in both 2025 and 2026.
+It is the new overall pick.
 Every pick is a non-alcoholic kava drink, every link goes straight to the exact product, and the 30-second finder below points you to the right one for the ritual you're actually trying to replace.
 One rule runs through all of it, and we'll repeat it until it sticks: these drinks replace alcohol — you never mix them with it.

 The short version